Arwa al-Sulayhi: Religious policy

 Arwa was given the highest rank in the Yemeni dawah, that of Hujjat, by Imām Al-Mustansir Billah in 1084.
 This was the first time that a woman had ever been given such a status in the whole history of Islam.
 Under her rule, Shi'ite da'is were sent to western India.
 Owing to her patronage of missions, an Ismāʿīlī community was established in Gujarat in the second half of the 11th century, which still survives there today as Dawoodi Bohra, Sulaymani and Alavi.

 In the 1094 schism, Arwa supported Al-Musta'li to be the rightful successor to Al-Mustansir Billah.
 Due to the high opinion in which Arwa was held in Yemen and western India, these two areas followed her in regarding Imām al-Musta'li as the new Fatimid Caliph.

-Through her support of Imām at-Tāyyīb she became head of a new grouping that became known as the Taiyabi Ismaili.
+Through her support of Imām at-Tāyyīb she became head of a new grouping that became known as the Tayyibi Ismaili.
 Her enemies in Yemen in turn gave their backing to Al-Hafiz but they were unable to remove Sayyadah Arwa from power.
-The Taiyabi Ismaili believe that Imām al-Āmir bi'Aḥkāmill-Lāh sent a letter to Arwa commissioning her to appoint a vicegerent for his infant son, Imām Taiyyab.
-In accordance with this wish, she appointed Zoeb bin Moosa as Da'i al-Mutlaq, the vicegerent of the secluded at-Tāyyīb Abū l-Qāsim.
-The line of succession continues down to today through the various Taiyabi Duat.
+The Tayyibi Ismaili believe that Imām al-Āmir bi-Ahkām Allāh sent a letter to Arwa commissioning her to appoint a vicegerent for his infant son, Imām Tayyib.
+In accordance with this wish, she appointed Zoeb bin Moosa as Da'i al-Mutlaq, the vicegerent of the secluded Abū'l-Qāsim al-Tayyib.
+The line of succession continues down to today through the various Tayyibi Duat.

-Hafizi Ismāʿīlīsm, the following of al-Hafiz, intimately tied to the Fatimid regime in Cairo, disappeared soon after the collapse of the Caliphate in 1171 and the Ayyubid invasion of southern Arabia in 1173.
-But the Taiyabi dawah, initiated by Arwa, survived in Yemen with its headquarters remaining in Haraz.
-Due to the close ties between Sulayhid Yemen and Gujarat, the Taiyibi cause was also upheld in western India and Yemen, which gradually became home to the largest population of Taiyabis, known there as Sulaymani, Dawoodi Bohra and Alavi Bohra.
+Hafizi Ismāʿīlīsm, the following of al-Hafiz, intimately tied to the Fatimid regime in Cairo, disappeared after the collapse of the Caliphate in 1171 and the Ayyubid invasion of southern Arabia in 1173.
+But the Tayyibi dawah, initiated by Arwa, survived in Yemen with its headquarters remaining in Haraz.
+Due to the close ties between Sulayhid Yemen and Gujarat, the Tayyibi cause was also upheld in western India and Yemen, which gradually became home to the largest population of Tayyibis, known there as Sulaymani, Dawoodi Bohra and Alavi Bohra.